Skip to Main

 Jodi Lewis said people all over Northern Michigan have reached out asking about the vigil, wanting to support this small community.

 “I think this just touches people’s hearts.
 I mean, a lot of people, especially mothers, this just touches your heart horribly.
 This is just a horrible situation.
-And anybody who’s a mother or a grandmother, this just hurts your heart.
+Anybody who’s a mother or a grandmother, this just hurts your heart.
 And I think this is why this has touched so many people,” said Lewis.

 Lewis said this candlelight vigil will give people an opportunity to grieve.